aws-solutions-library-samples/guidance-for-using-floating-virtual-fixed-ip-address-with-load-balancing-on-aws/README.md

 ### Use Cases

 Primary Use Case for this guidance is a situation when an application or its architetcural components require static IP address for communication spanning multiple AWS AZs and/or hybrid environments.
-If possible, consider using AWS native services availablex before implementing this guidance such as: Amazon Elastic Load Balancers and Amazon Route53 or Amazon Global Accelerator.
+If possible, consider using AWS native services available before implementing this guidance, such as: Amazon Elastic Load Balancers and Amazon Route53 or Amazon Global Accelerator.
 AWS managed services provide high quality functionality without operational overhead required from you and should be prioritized before deploying custom code.

 ### Architecture